JavierLordi815/toolbox/README.md

 ### Citation
 If you use our extended toolbox or dataset in your research, please consider citing:

 	@inproceedings{hwang2015multispectral,
-    AUTHOR = {Soonmin Hwang and Jaesik Park and Namil Kim and Yukyung Choi and In So Kweon}, TITLE = {Multispectral Pedestrian Detection: Benchmark Dataset and Baselines}, BOOKTITLE = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, YEAR = {2015}
+    Author = {Soonmin Hwang and Jaesik Park and Namil Kim and Yukyung Choi and In So Kweon}, Title = {Multispectral Pedestrian Detection: Benchmark Dataset and Baselines}, Booktitle = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, Year = {2015}
 }